Updated Feb 04 2022

 Here you will find a summary of the different types of activities that are on offer this year at the 2021 Festa Major of Barcelona.
 Although many of the activities on offer are similar to the last few years of La Mercè and greatly anticipated each year (fireworks show and the Fire and Light Festival, BAM Festival and other music performances, street art, etc.) the content of them vary a lot, meaning that they attract all the locals in Barcelona and other frequent visitors.
 In some cases, the description we give on the activities comes with a link so that you can get additional official information (details about the schedule, specific locations and times).

 Each year the Mercè festival invites a city to join in the different festival events.
-In 2018 the city invited is Lisbon, the capital of Portugal.
+In 2019 the city invited is Beirut, the capital of Lebanon.
 We are positive that they will enjoy each of the entertaining and cultural activities.

 La Mercè 2021 concerts